Teen Wolf Too

 Teen Wolf Too is a 1987 American fantasy comedy film directed by Christopher Leitch from a screenplay by R. Timothy Kring.
-It serves as a standalone sequel to Teen Wolf (1985), and the second installment overall in the Teen Wolf franchise.
+It serves as a standalone sequel to Teen Wolf (1985), and the third installment overall in the Teen Wolf franchise.
 The film stars Jason Bateman, in his feature film debut, as the cousin to Michael J. Fox's character from the first installment.
 James Hampton, John Astin and Kim Darby feature in supporting roles.

 Plot

 Todd Howard, the cousin of Scott Howard, has recently been accepted into Hamilton University on a full athletic scholarship on the recommendation of Coach Bobby Finstock, who was Scott's basketball coach at Beacontown High.
 Finstock's hope is that Todd has the family genes to become a werewolf and turn his new struggling boxing team into championship contenders.

 Having never been very good at sports, and because he is more interested in being a veterinarian, Todd is certain that Finstock has the wrong guy.
 During a meet and greet reception of school alumni, he has his first "wolf-out" while dancing with a seductive hostess.

 At first, Todd is horrified by his "family affliction", and fellow students begin to harass him.
 Then, during his first boxing match, after nearly getting knocked out, Todd has his second "wolf-out" only this time he is able to display his supernatural agility and strength and has a dramatic come from behind victory, thus earning the admiration of the students as well as the strict Dean Dunn.

 With his newfound fame comes girls, top grades and even a car from the dean but as the year goes on, Todd realizes that he is losing his friends and self-respect.
 He seeks advice from his uncle, Scott's father, Harold Howard, who helps him come to terms with his responsibilities and prepares him for the championship.
 Todd also reconnects with his girlfriend, Nicki, who helps him regain his focus on being humble.

-Todd then decides that he will fight his championship match against Steve "Gus" Gustavson, who he had prior issues with, as himself rather than the wolf much to the dismay of all except his uncle, girlfriend and Professor Tanya Brooks (Kim Darby).
+Todd then decides that he will fight his championship match against Steve "Gus" Gustavson, who he had prior issues with, as himself rather than the wolf much to the dismay of all except his uncle, girlfriend and Professor Tanya Brooks.
 Brooks, who unbeknownst to Todd is also a werewolf, intimidates Dean Dunn with glowing red eyes, growling, and swaying her tail.

 After losing round after round, and nearly getting knocked out, Todd is tempted to become the wolf until he sees Nicki mouth the words "I love you" to him.
 This gives him the strength to overcome Gus and knocks him out to a roaring ovation.